What We Do

-Since its inception in 2006, the National Fish Habitat Partnership has funded over 1,100 conservation projects.
-Since 2017, the USFWS has provided over $23 million to conservation projects, while leveraging over $167 million in match, to fish habitat conservation projects that improve angling and recreational opportunities from Hawaii to Maine.
+Since 2006, the National Fish Habitat Partnership has implemented over 1,300 conservation projects spanning 50 states.
+National Fish Habitat Partnership conservation projects have reconnected more than 6,000 miles of rivers and streams, while conserving over 45,000 acres of river, lake , upland, estuary and wetland habitat.
 In 2020, America’s Conservation Enhancement Act codified the National Fish Habitat Partnership program into law, helping to ensure this collaborative, partnership-driven, conservation program will continue to protect, restore, and enhance the Nation’s fish habitat into the future.

-The National Fish Habitat recently announced the the U.S. Fish and Wildlife Service and its partners are providing more than $53.2 million to support 78 fish habitat conservation projects across 37 states.
-The USFWS is providing $5.4 million this year, with non-governmental organizations, state resource agencies, and other partners contributing an additional $47.6 million.
-These projects represent a 9-to-1 leveraged funding match for federal funding with partnership project funding from other sources.
-These projects will boost and empower locally-led efforts to restore stream banks, remove barriers to fish passage, reduce erosion from farm and ranchlands, and conduct monitoring and assessments to identify conservation needs for fish and their habitats.
+In 2023, the U.S. Fish and Wildlife Service provided $5.8 million for 95 on-the-ground conservation projects across 24 states.
+Partners provided a 5.7-to-1 funding match, with an additional $33.3 million supporting projects.
+The 20 National Fish Habitat Partnerships conserve fish habitat and enhance fishing by improving and sustaining our country's aquatic resources.
+These projects will boost and empower locally-led efforts to restore stream banks, remove barriers to, reduce erosion from farm and ranchlands, and conduct monitoring and assessments to identify conservation needs for fish and their habitats.
 Anticipated benefits include more robust fish populations, better fishing, and healthier waterways.

 How the National Fish Habitat Partnership program works.